benattali/benattali.github.io/aboutme.md

 📚 Reading
 * My guilty pleasure is anything written by David Baldacci
 * Historical fiction is my go-to genre
-* Combining my love for the water and my love for reading is one of my favorite hobbies.
-I can frequently be spotted reading at one of the many beaches in Tel Aviv
+* A few books I've read recently: <em>Rich Dad, Poor Dad</em> by Robert Kiyosaki, <em>How to Win Friends and Influence People</em> by Dale Carnegie, and the <em>Clifton Chronicles</em> by Jeffrey Archer

 💻 Coding
 * What can be said about a career that's also a hobby 😉

-**I am currently doing freelance work.
-Feel free to check out my [résumé](https://benattali.github.io/resume) and reach out for any questions or project development.
-Both freelancing and full employment opportunities are welcome :)**
+**I am currently doing freelance work and open for full-time employment positions.
+Feel free to check out my [résumé](https://benattali.github.io/resume) and reach out for any questions or project development. :)**